lucho1/CronosEngine/CronosEngine/Cronos/README.md

 * GameObjects Copy/Paste with CTRL+C/CTRL+V (also from the GUI Object menu with right click)
 * Modifiable ambient color of the materials.
 * Resource Manager: All data (not scene) saved/loaded in binary own format and loaded into a Resource Manager to optimize resources loading and avoiding files duplication.
+* All assets in the filesystem are loaded and saved to own file format from the beginning, and, if loaded, loaded from the own file format.

 ### Innovating Features for v0.1
 * Extensive Filesystem with good UX Functionalities